 Safeguarding a Vulnerable Watershed

 Sebago Lake is many things to many people: drinking water for about 200,000 Greater Portland residents, a place to play and a source of hydropower.
-Jean MacRae, UMaine associate professor of civil and environmental engineering, is leading an SSI team creating new tools to aid in planning and policy decisions to help safeguard Sebago’s future.
+This research team is working to create new tools to aid in planning and policy decisions to help safeguard Sebago’s future.

 Why This Project?